 Nutrition & Cancer

-At the Sidney Kimmel Cancer Center – Washington Township, one-on-one nutritional counseling, via telehealth/JeffConnect®, is available for all cancer patients who need it.
+At the Sidney Kimmel Cancer Center, one-on-one nutritional counseling, via telehealth/MyJeffersonHealth, is available for all cancer patients who need it.

 As a cancer patient, you may experience a variety of nutritional impacts, including loss of appetite; nausea; vomiting; and even the inability to absorb or break down certain vitamins and minerals.
 During an already stressful time, proper nourishment and weight management are key to risk reduction, survivorship, and overall wellness.

-Sara Madden, RD, is the Cancer Center’s oncology dietitian.
+Sara Spinner, RD, is New Jersey's oncology dietitian.
 At visits, you will cover:

 - Evaluation and assessment of cancer diagnosis; treatment plan; symptoms; medical history, dietary history, and more.